sajjadGG/book-python/basics/files/read.rst

 * Filename: file_read_listdict.py
 * Complexity: hard
 * Lines of code to write: 15 lines
-* Estimated time of completion: 13 min
+* Estimated time: 13 min

 English:
     #.
 Use data from "Given" section (see below)